 Hidden back past the central service area are a few work cubicles.
 I really wish they had more of these.
 There is a workbench area but not as private for working.

 A stock feature in all Sky Clubs is a network printer and shredder.

-While often crowded, I do like this club for relaxing but if you are needing to work and want a private cubical to work consider the two clubs at either end of the A concourse. – René
+While often crowded, I do like this club for relaxing.
+But if you need to work and want a private cubicle, to work consider the two clubs at either end of the A concourse. – René

 Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.